 The Rowenta DW5080 Focus steam iron is marketed as a “Precision” iron, and after spending a lot of time fully inspecting every aspect of it, I can see why.

 From the soleplate to the handle, you will find plenty of little design considerations that make ironing an (almost) enjoyable task.
-Features include 400 steam holes, anti-drip system, very powerful vertical steaming, auto shut-off and much more.
+Features include 400 steam holes, anti-drip system, very powerful vertical steaming, an auto shut-off and much more.

 The DW5080 has a decent amount of power heating up its soleplate, and it shows.
 At 1700 watts, this iron will reach its highest temperature setting really quickly – it will be ready to go by the time you lay out your first garment.